-A conference can be scheduled for a specific time, or a continually functioning conference (i.e. meeting room) can be created.
+A conference can be scheduled for a specific time, or a continually functioning conference (e.g., meeting room) can be created.
 Each conference is identified by a pair of unique access codes (one for the conference host, the other for conference guests).
-Although multiple conferences can be created in PortaSIP®, its resources are only used when a conference is in progress (i.e. at least one participant is present).
+Although multiple conferences can be created in PortaSIP®, its resources are only used when a conference is in progress (e.g., at least one participant is present).